nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What to Do When You Get a Traffic Ticket in Nebraska?

-If the ticket allows for a waiver and the defendant chooses to pay the traffic ticket, this will be noted as an admission of guilt by the court and all accruable penalties will hold.
-The officer will have marked the Waiver Allowed checkbox if this is the case.
+If the ticket allows for a waiver and the defendant chooses to pay the traffic ticket, this may be noted as an admission of guilt by the court and accruable penalties may hold.
+The officer may have marked the Waiver Allowed checkbox if this is the case.
 The ticket can be paid;

-• Online- Using the Nebraska Citation Payment System, and this will require the citation number and the use of a major credit card.
-There will be transactional charges for using the service.
-This option is only available if the “Waiver Allowed” checkbox on the citation was marked.
+• Online - Using the Nebraska Citation Payment System, and this may require the citation number and the use of a major credit card.
+There may be transactional charges for using the service.
+This option is only available if the "Waiver Allowed" checkbox on the citation was marked.

-• In-Person- Payment can be made in person at the Office of the County Court listed on the citation.
-A copy of the citation and the full amount in money order, cash or check will be required.
+• In-Person - Payment can be made in person at the Office of the County Court listed on the citation.
+A copy of the citation and the full amount in money order, cash or check may be required.

-Payment must be received on or before the date listed for the court appearance on the citation.
-Failure to do so will result in additional penalties.
+Payment may be received on or before the date listed for the court appearance on the citation.
+Failure to do so may result in additional penalties.

-If the citation does not allow for a waiver, then the defendant must appear on the scheduled court date for arraignment, where the Guilty plea can be entered.
+If the citation does not allow for a waiver, then the defendant may appear on the scheduled court date for arraignment, where the Guilty plea can be entered.
 The defendant can then pay off the fine and any additional charges which might accrue.
-Points will be added to the defendant’s driving record as this will be marked as a conviction and reported to the Nebraska Department of Motor Vehicles (DMV).
+Points may be added to the defendant's driving record as this may be marked as a conviction and reported to the Nebraska Department of Motor Vehicles (DMV).

 Depending on the nature of the violation the judge might allow completion of a state-approved defensive driving course.
-This will allow 2 demerit points to be removed from the defendant’s driving record or in some cases facilitate a ticket dismissal and no points will be added to the driving record.
+This may allow 2 demerit points to be removed from the defendant's driving record or in some cases facilitate a ticket dismissal and no points may be added to the driving record.
 This is generally only available for minor violations.

 Nebraska traffic court records can be accessed online using the state of Nebraska official website.
 Traffic records can also be obtained by contacting the specific Nebraska county court where the records are stored and requesting for the particular record.
 Contact can be made by email or phone or by physically visiting the courthouse.

-Whether searching online or requesting from the specific Nebraska county court, to obtain information about a Nebraska traffic court record, the requestor will need to provide information about the record which must include the full name of the person of the record.
+Whether searching online or requesting from the specific Nebraska county court, to obtain information about a Nebraska traffic court record, the requestor may need to provide information about the record which may include the full name of the person of the record.
 It is possible to narrow the search by including other information such as date of birth, case number, case type and year.
-There may be applicable fees (especially if searching online) and if the requestor requires copies of the record, a fee will also be accruable.
+There may be applicable fees (especially if searching online) and if the requestor requires copies of the record, a fee may also be accruable.

 In the state of Nebraska, the only cases which are eligible for expungement ("Set Aside") are cases that did not result in a conviction.
 While it is possible to get the record of an arrest expunged, this is only possible if it did not lead to a conviction.
 The only way to restrict public access to cases that resulted in a conviction is by receiving a pardon from the Nebraska Board of Pardons.